How to cure plantar fasciitis in one week

 When you have plantar fasciitis, it is not the whole foot that should be wrapped.
 There is a better way to wrap the foot.
 The first step on how to wrap the foot with plantar fasciitis is to ensure that you are using a breathable and neoprene material.
 This will really help you to ensure that you continue to have good aeration even after wrapping your foot.

-The next steps to follow will be in the users-guide provided by the producer of the product.
+The next steps to follow will be in the user guide provided by the producer of the product.

 How long does it take for plantar fasciitis to heal?